seongwonkc/argosyfinal/src/posts/2024-12-11-debate-has-social-media-corrupted-journalism.md

 ---
+title: >-
-title: "The Argosy Debates: Has Social Media Done More to Corrupt Than to Support Modern Journalism?"
+  The Argosy Debates: Has Social Media Done More to Corrupt Than to Support Modern Journalism?
-author: "Hannah Ryu and Minwoo Jung"
+author: Hannah Ryu and Minwoo Jung
-category: "Debate"
+category: Debate
-date: "2024-12-11T00:00:00.000Z"
+date: '2024-12-11T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - social media
   - journalism
   - media
   - politics
+excerpt: >-
-excerpt: "Social media has become the primary way many people get their news, but has it been a net-negative for the press?
-A media writer and a politics editor debate the true impact of the algorithmic newsfeed."
+  Social media has become the primary way many people get their news, but has it been a net-negative for the press?
+A media writer and a politics editor debate the true impact of the algorithmic newsfeed.
-image:
+image: /assets/images/2024/debate-has-social-media-corrupted-journalism.jpg
-image_credit:
+image_credit: Brett Jordan — Unsplash
 ---

 ***Editor's Note:*** *From the Arab Spring to the 2020 US election, social media platforms have played a central role in how news is made, distributed, and consumed.
 But has this revolution empowered journalism or irrevocably damaged it?
 We asked two editors to make their case.*